niyam-sahaai/niyam-sahaai/Readme.md

-# Niyam Sah-AI: The Indian Lawyer AI Assistant
+# Niyam Saha-AI: The Indian Lawyer AI Assistant
 ### *Law-i with AI*

 **Niyam Sah-AI** is an open-source legal assistant based on **Retriever-Augmented Generation (RAG)** and Indian laws.
 This project aims to make legal assistance more accessible to the public by providing AI-driven legal guidance on Indian law.